Electrolytes: Why Your Body Needs Them?

 If you’re someone who is exercising regularly, you might also want to assess your electrolyte intake.
 Exercise is one of the most beneficial things you can do for your health, but if you are lacking hydration your body will not perform to the best of its abilities.
-Sweat contains not only electrolytes but also vitamin B required for energy production) and vitamin C
+Sweat contains not only electrolytes but also B vitamins (required for energy production) and vitamin C.

 If you’re consuming a low fat or low calorie diet, and your consumption of fruits and vegetables is low, you are more likely to develop an exercise-induced nutritional deficiency.